- Exhibits & Animals

 Sort of like a 3-year-old human, river otters are constantly in motion … until the need for a quick nap.
 They’re cute and very fun to watch, but good luck getting them to stay still for a photo!

 River otters are common in Connecticut.
-But note that we have them displayed in our Watershed Gallery.
+But note that ours is displayed in the Watershed Gallery.
 Unlike sea otters of the Pacific coast, river otters do not venture into the salty Sound.
 Their habitat is a broad area that contains a variety of freshwater feeding opportunities.
 (They're also smaller than sea otters.)

-We have them completely behind glass because, as members of the weasel family, they have a musk gland they use to mark their territories.
+Our River Otter habitat is completely behind glass because, as members of the weasel family, river otters have a musk gland they use to mark their territories.
 Smelling that would diminish your enjoyment!
 (You may see one rubbing its neck on a rock or branch depositing its musky fluid.)